jarped/deegreePostgis/ReadMe.md

 ### Notes

-The subscriber will attempt to subscribe to all datasets on a provider.
-This might not always work.
-Review the config.xml-file corresponding to the provider and either set subscribed to false, delete or comment out any datasets you don't want.
+The subscriber will not attempt to subscribe to any datasets on a provider.
+Review the config.xml-file corresponding to the provider and  set subscribed to True for any datasets want.